infrawatch/telemetry-framework/tests/performance-test/deploy/README.md

 [SAF deployment docs](../../../deploy/)

 The registry needs to be configured such that a local docker image can be pushed to it.
-To do this, a new account must be created on that has admin privledges.
+To do this, a new openshift user must be created that has admin privledges.
 The default admin account cannot be used because it does not provide a token with which to login to the registry with docker.